 David D. Davidar has served on our Board of Directors since 2003 and is a member of our Compensation Committee and our Nominating and Corporate Governance Committee.
 Mr. Davidar served as our Senior Vice President, Operations from January 2013 until March 2016 and as our Vice President, Operations from 2003 to January 2013.
 Prior to joining Globus, Mr. Davidar served as the Executive Director of Highway Home, an assisted living facility, from 1995 to 2003.
 Mr. Davidar also served in a management capacity for Pizza Hut, Inc. from 1993 to 1995.
+He currently serves as the President & CEO of Trinity Axis Inc., an early stage technology company.
 Mr. Davidar received a B.Com. in Commerce, Economics and Management from Loyola College, University of Madras, a post-graduate diploma in Personnel Management at the Madras School of Social Work, and an M.B.A. from Bloomsburg University.
 Mr. Davidar's role as one of our founders and his operational leadership of our Company have contributed significantly to our success and provided him with a deep familiarity with its history and business.
 Mr. Davidar brings valuable operational insight and managerial skills to our Board that qualify him to serve as one of our directors.
 Mr. Davidar also advises and invests in start-up companies in various sectors.